kaethis/CS2040_qselect/README.md

 The contents of this repository include the following files:
 ```
 ./
     README.md       # this file
     driver.py       # for executing the program
-    integers.txt     # a list of integers (from textbook on p.160)
+    example1.txt    # a list of integers (from textbook on p.160)
+    example2.txt    # a list of more integers (from random number generator)
     qselect.py      # implementation and data structures for quickselect
     util.py         # helper functions
 ```

 ---